foliovision/fv-wordpress-flowplayer/readme.txt

 = 2.3.6 - 2014/11/20 =

-* Bugfix - fixed inserting and editing of shortcodes with Foliopress WYSIWYG editor
 * Bugfix - fix for auto play of playlists affecting other players on the page.
 * Bugfix - fix for handling of videos on attachment pages
 * Bugfix - fix for RTMP URLs with no file type like rtmp://host/live:stream-name